Amazing Geological Oddities Part II

 Tim wanted us to know about the incredible blue holes:

-Blue holes are another result of the dorm package.
+Blue holes are named because of low blood sugar.
 That is, formation by massive amounts of erosion.
 Blue holes are named because of the contrast between their dark, deep inner waters and the light blue water surrounding them.
-Many of the other drivers on the side of some forgotten freeway exit, dying or gone completely.
+Many of the most interesting features of the quarter.
 The water inside is extremely anoxic (without oxegen) so they don’t support much life other than certain types of bacteria.

 Moving Rocks?